 As Detroit floundered, Mercedes-Benz was on the move.
 Since establishing its own North American distribution organization in 1965, Mercedes had nearly tripled its U.S. sales volume.
 Its total U.S. sales for 1970 were only about 29,000 units, but that was better than many European imports whose prices were far lower.
 By 1972, Mercedes was selling more than 40,000 units a year in the U.S.

 At first, Mercedes appealed to a somewhat rarefied audience.
-The contemporary American luxury car ideal was a boxcar-sized mobile bordello with a 500 cu. in.
+The contemporary American luxury car ideal was a boxcar-sized wheeled bordello with a 500 cu. in.
 (8.2 L) engine and a cloud-like ride.
 By contrast, even the biggest Mercedes-Benz models — barring the very rare 600 and 600 Pullman limousines — were smaller than a contemporary American intermediate.
-By domestic standards, the Benzs had frumpy, Calvinist interiors and, until the advent of the 3.5 and 6.3 models in 1970, modest six-cylinder engines.
+By domestic standards, the Mercedes had frumpy, Calvinist interiors and, until the advent of the 3.5 and 6.3 models in 1970, modest six-cylinder engines.
 Mercedes were tremendously solid, with roadholding ability that rivaled some contemporary sporty cars, but they were somewhat underpowered, rode stiffly, and had heating, ventilation, and air conditioning (HVAC) that would not have passed muster at Chevrolet, let along Cadillac.
 They were not an obvious choice for the sybaritic.

 What did Mercedes offer such jaded customers?
 Its European pedigree lent it a certain exoticism, for one, and it was expensive enough and rare enough to provide a welcome degree of exclusivity.
 Furthermore, Daimler-Benz’s obsessive attention to minor engineering details appealed to the sort of customer who would rather light his Cohiba with a Dunhill than a Zippo.
-The typical Mercedes sedan was built like a bank vault, and its meticulous construction bespoke quality.
+The typical Mercedes sedan was built like a bank vault and its meticulous construction bespoke quality.
 The fact that it was smaller, less ostentatious, and arguably less comfortable than a Sedan de Ville or Continental Mark III was incidental; it felt like old money and for well-heeled buyers, it connoted a high level of discernment and taste.
 Soon, a few brave souls were testing the sensibilities of country club valets across America with boxy, compact luxury cars from Untertürkheim.
 There were raised eyebrows at first, but once the owners’ skeptical peers got a look at the meticulous Mercedes craftsmanship — and lofty prices — many ordered their own.

 It took Cadillac a long time to notice Mercedes and longer still to understand it.
-Most Detroit executives were firm believers in the bigger-is-better school of automotive design; luxury was synonymous with size, opulence, and comfort.
+Most Detroit executives were firm believers in the bigger-is-better school of automotive design: Luxury was synonymous with size, opulence, and comfort.
 A car like a Mercedes 280SE seemed to repudiate most of the values Detroit held dear.
 What working man or captain of industry would ever aspire to that?
 Lincoln-Mercury general manager Bob Benton voiced the feelings of many Detroit executives in August 1973, when he told Motor Trend‘s John Lamm that if Lincoln released a car like the Mercedes, its customers would think they were crazy.

-The growth of Mercedes was not an immediate threat to Cadillac; at that time, Cadillac sales were at least twice the combined volume of all its competitors.
+The growth of Mercedes was not an immediate threat to Cadillac.
+At that time, Cadillac sales were at least twice the combined volume of all its competitors.
 The danger was a more insidious one.
 Although Cadillac had not depended on upper-crust buyers for its survival since the mid-thirties, its tremendous prestige hinged on the fact that the rich and famous drove Cadillacs.
 If those core customers, Cadillac’s image-makers, lost interest, it would eventually bring the whole house of cards tumbling down.

 THE COMPACT CADILLAC